Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

 * ["Rasterization"](https://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation/rasterization-stage.html) by Scratchapixel.
 * ["Rasterising a triangle"](https://jtsorlinis.github.io/rendering-tutorial/) by Jason Tsorlinis.

 In this article, we will see the rasterization algorithm for hair.
 Starting from a file that contains strand points in 3D space and ending on pixel attributes inside a quad.
 First, we will see the required 3D transformations to produce projected vertices.
 Then we will go over triangle rasterization basics, and see the same function applied to quads.
 We will also need coordinates inside each rasterized hair segment to compute attributes.
-For each section I will also link code from my "Frostbitten hair WebGPU" so you can see how this works in practice.
+For each section, I will also link the code from my "Frostbitten hair WebGPU" so you can see how this works in practice.

 <Figure>
   <BlogImage